overlookinfra/puppetstein/README.md

   `--platform=<OS>` The VMpooler platform to use.
 Format: platform-version-arch, i.e 'centos-7-x86_64'

   `--build` Option to force puppetstein to build a new puppet-agent package rather than retrieving a pre-existing one.
-This is set automatically if a fork and branch is specified for the `--puppet-agent` option.
+This is set automatically if a fork and branch is specified for the `--puppet-agent` option, or if a Facter version is specified (since we need to rebuild all the C++ in this case).

   `--package=<path/to/package>` Path to a puppet-agent package on the local system to install and use for testing.
 Conflicts with `--puppet-agent`.